AFM-SPM/TopoStats/docs/usage.md

 At the top level of the output directory are a few files produced:

 - `config.yaml` : a copy of the configuration used to process the images.
-- `all_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the grain statistics.
+- `grain_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the grain statistics.
-- `all_disordered_segment_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the branched skeleton statistics.
+- `branch_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the branched skeleton statistics.
-- `all_mol_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the molecule statistics.
+- `molecule_statistics.csv` : a Comma Separated Variable ASCII plain-text file of the molecule statistics.

 **Note:** - If all grains / branch segments of a column have a `None` or `NaN` value, the column will not be present in the output `.csv` file.